 Loss by Suicide

 Suicide may be one of the most difficult losses to navigate.
 Family and friends are left asking why?
 What brought them to that dark place?
 Was it a quick and sudden decision or had they been planning it for quite a while?
 PTSD?
 Depression?
 Anxiety?
 Divorce?
 Financial pressures?
 Why didn’t they reach out and seek help?
-Those left behind feel a sense of guilt because they didn’t see the signs or know how to help.
-Lingering confusion takes place as they begin to process all the mixed emotions of guilt, anger, hurt and despair.
+Those left behind, after facing the loss by suicide, feel a sense of guilt because they didn’t see the signs or know how to help.
+Lingering confusion takes place as they begin to process all the mixed emotions of guilt, anger, hurt, and despair.

 If you were the one who discovered your loved one, there is one more jolt to the core of your emotions.
-Chances are you have been through a police interrogation, while attempting to process what just occurred.
-You may feel like the police are looking at you as the cause of the passing while you are in shock.
+Chances are you have been through a police interrogation while attempting to process what just occurred.
+You may feel like the police are looking at you as the cause of the loss by suicide while you are in shock.
 The police are doing their job and following protocol, but it feels cold and hurtful.
 It is an unpleasant experience and catches the survivors off guard.

 We understand all the mixed emotions.
 We have asked all the questions.
 We have experienced the waves of grief that go along with the sudden loss by suicide.

-Once the police have documented the situation and freed you up to really think about what just happened, the next few days will be filled with decisions that nobody really wants to make.
+Once the police have documented the situation of loss by suicide and freed you up to really think about what just happened, the next few days will be filled with decisions that nobody really wants to make.